AlbertaSat/ex3_simulated_subsystems/IRIS/README.md

 ### Data types:
 - Command(list)
     - list is a list representing a command received, contains type of call, command key, and any parameters to be passed
-    - Currently, Command requires contents passed in list form where [0] is call type, [1] is key, and then parameters
+    - Currently, Command requires contents passed in list form [0] is key, and then [n] parameters
 - IRISSubsytem()
-    - All executable commands available through REQUEST:HELP
+    - All executable commands available through HELP

 &nbsp;
 ## TO-DO
-- [ ] Make the server more object-oriented
+- Add more commands
-- [ ] Create a dockerfile associated with the subsystem
-- [ ] Implement a photo storage system and begin setting up sending photo transfers
-- [ ] Clean up the IRISSubsystem, (potentially make commands and states more object oriented)

 ### Documentation
-- Currently the subsystem expects commands to be made in the form CALLTYPE:CMD:PARAM:PARAM(S)...
+- Currently the subsystem expects commands to be made in the form CMD:PARAM:PARAM(S)...
-- In order to receive a response, the client must use calltype "REQUEST"
+- Currently all commands return a response for debugging purposes - may remove this later
-- No command is actually implemented as we do not know the expected returns
+- As we do not know the expected returns all responses are just placeholders.

 ### Commands
-    'TKI': take image
+    'TKI': take one image
     'RST': reset to default
     'FTI': fetch image, params: # images to fetch 'FTH': fetch housekeeping
     'STT': set time, params: time to set
     'HELP': list commands and their params